simstoe/simstoe/README.md

 - Internal tools to improve productivity and developer experience
 - Interactive documentation and learning tools (e.g., GitBook, Typst)

+#### 🧠 How I Work
+- I follow agile methodologies like Scrum and Kanban depending on the project
+- I regularly apply best practices such as code reviews, pair programming, and CI/CD pipelines
+- My workflows include tools like GitHub Projects, **Notion, and Jira to organize tasks and sprints
+- I strive for clean code, design patterns, maintainable architectures, and continuous learning in every step

 #### 📈 Metrics that Matter
 - 50+ public and private repositories
 - 2 active projects maintained